 Councillor misconduct is defined in section 3 of the Act (see misconduct, serious misconduct and gross misconduct).
-Allegations of misconduct, if not resolved through the internal dispute resolution procedure outlined above, are heard on application by a Councillor Conduct Panel as outlined in section 81B of the Act and Councillor Conduct Panels are established under, and regulated by, Division 1B of Part 4 of the Act.
+Allegations of misconduct are heard on application by a Councillor Conduct Panel as outlined in section 81B of the Act and Councillor Conduct Panels are established under, and regulated by, Division 1D of the Act.